ofiwg/ofi-guide/OFIGuide.md

 };
 ```

 THe fi_info structure references several different attributes, which correspond to the different OFI objects that an application allocates.
 Details of the various attrubute structures are defined below.
-For basic applications, modifying or accessing those attributes are unnecessary.
-Many applications will only need to deal with a few fields of fi_info.
+For basic applications, modifying or accessing those attributes are unnecessary, with only a couple exceptions.
+Many applications will only need to deal with a few fields of fi_info, most notably the capability (caps) and mode bits.

 ### Capabilities

+The fi_info caps field is used to specify the features and services that the application requires of the network.
+This field is a bitmask of desired capabilities.
+There are capability bits for each of the data transfer services mentioned above: FI_MSG, FI_TAGGED, FI_RMA, and FI_ATOMIC.
+Applications should set each bit for each set of operations that it will use.
+These bits are often the only bits set by an application.

+In some cases, additional bits may be used to limit how a feature will be used.
+For example, an application can use the FI_SEND or FI_RECV bits to indicate that it will only send or receive messages, respectively.
+Similarly, an application that will only initiate RMA writes, can set the FI_WRITE bit, leaving FI_REMOTE_WRITE unset.
+The FI_SEND and FI_RECV bits can be used to restrict the supported message and tagged operations.
+By default, if FI_MSG or FI_TAGGED are set, the resulting endpoint will be enabled to both send and receive messages.
+Likewise, FI_READ, FI_WRITE, FI_REMOTE_READ, FI_REMOTE_WRITE can restrict RMA and atomic operations.

+Capabilities are grouped into two general categories: primary and secondary.
+Primary capabilities must explicitly be requested by an application, and a provider must enable support for only those primary capabilities which were selected.
+Secondary capabilities may optionally be requested by an application.
+If requested, a provider must support the capability or fail the fi_getinfo request.
+A provider may optionally report non-selected secondary capabilities if doing so would not compromise performance or security.

+All of the capabilities discussed so far are primary.
+Secondary capabilities mostly deal with features desired by highly scalable, high-performance applications.
+For example, the FI_MULTI_RECV secondary capability indicates if the provider can support the multi-receive buffers feature described above.

+Because different providers support different sets of capabilities, applications that desire optimal network performance may need to code for a capability being either present or absent.
+When present, such capabilities can offer a scalability or performance boost.
+When absent, an application may prefer to adjust its protocol or implementation to work around the network limitations.
+Although providers can often emulate features, doing so can impact overall performance, including the performance of data transfers that otherwise appear unrelated to the feature in use.
+For example, if a provider needs to insert protocol headers into the message stream in order to implement a given capability, the appearance of that header could negatively impact the performance of all transfers.
+By exposing such limitations to the application, it has better control over how to best emulate the feature or work around its absence.

+It is recommended that applications code for only those capabilities required to achieve the best performance.
+If a capability would have little to no effect on overall performance, developers should avoid using such features as part of an initial implementation.
+This will allow the application to work well across the widest variety of hardware.
+Application optimizations can then add support for less common features.
+To see which features are supported by which providers, see the libfabric [Provider Feature Maxtrix](https://github.com/ofiwg/libfabric/wiki/Provider-Feature-Matrix) for the relevant release.

 ### Mode Bits

 ### Addressing

 # Fabric